-"Another student from Mildura studied physiotherapy before going on to do more study at the University of WA and is now a doctor."
+"Another student from Mildura studied physiotherapy WA and is now a doctor."

-The primary aim of the Aspire Literacy Program is to help students get through to Year 10.
+The primary aim of the Aspire Literacy Program is to

-"Once you've got your Year 10 certificate you can march into any TAFE college and find a course that interests you, whether you want to be a bricklayer or a hairdresser, and these courses lead to a career," Anthony says.
+"Once you've got your Year 10 certificate you can interests you, whether you want to be a bricklayer or Anthony says.